sts10/docs/src/rust-command-line-tools.md

 - [macchina](https://github.com/macchina-cli/macchina): Fast, minimal and customizable system information frontend.
 - [mdBook](https://github.com/rust-lang/mdBook): Create books from markdown files.
 Like Gitbook but implemented in Rust
 - [mdcat](https://github.com/lunaryorn/mdcat): Fancy `cat` for Markdown
-- [miniserve](https://github.com/svenstaro/miniserve) is “a CLI tool to serve files and dirs over HTTP”.
+- [miniserve](https://github.com/svenstaro/miniserve) is "a CLI tool to serve files and dirs over HTTP".
 I use this as a replacement for `python -m SimpleHTTPServer`, or whatever the latest version of that command is.
 - [monolith](https://github.com/y2z/monolith): Save complete web pages as a single HTML file
+- [ouch](https://github.com/ouch-org/ouch): "Painless compression and decompression for your terminal"
 - [pastel](https://github.com/sharkdp/pastel): A command-line tool to generate, analyze, convert and manipulate colors.
 - [procs](https://github.com/dalance/procs): A modern replacement for `ps` written in Rust
 - [qsv](https://github.com/jqnatividad/qsv): CSVs sliced, diced & analyzed.
 (A fork of `xsv`)